daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ### Compare recontruction

-To grasp a visual impression of how the things worked out, we add a method to plot one of the sequences of our training dataset and the reconstructed sequence.
+To grasp a visual impression of how the things worked out, I added a method to plot one of the sequences of our training dataset and the reconstructed sequence.

 ```python
     def plot_one_reconstructed_training_sequence(self, sequence_num: int):